 The first step is to identify in what stage you’re in.

 Secondly, you need to apply your new competencies or growth dynamics (focus, priorities and abilities) for that specific stage.

 About 6 months after Juan and I made the decision to scale, I looked at our checklist and immediately had to call him.
 We were ready.
 All the hard work the team had put in to set us up to scale was finally showing results!

 I’ve written a guide that teaches you how to navigate the 4 stages of growth and have the company you’ve always wanted.
 Following these steps, you can build your company for scale, avoid stress and drama, and have a life!

-Experience how flexible and easy it is to strengthen your leadership skills by registering here to get a 14-day free access pass in the Scaling Up Club.
+Discover how flexible and easy it is to strengthen your leadership skills.